You must choose.

 Worse yet, if an attacker gains access to credentials, it is extremely difficult to immediately detect if they use those secrets.
 In retrospect, it can be clear when examining the logs that suspicious activity occurred on a data server; by that point, it is too late, as the data has already been compromised.

-Honeytokens For Defense
+Honeytokens For the Defense of Your Software Supply Chain

 One way to fight back against attackers is to set traps; false credentials that can trigger alerts when used.
 You might see these called honeytokens, canary tokens, canary traps, or honey credentials, among other names.
 If a honeytoken is used, not only will it not grant access, but it will also raise an alert that it has been invoked.
 Based on that alert, you can immediately act to stop the attack.